kevL/yata/ReadMe.txt

 Edits that involve more than one row are more complicated.
-First you need to get familiar with these facts: (a) only one row can ever be currently selected (as indicated with a green field at the far left of that row), (b) to flag multiple rows for copying (or deleting w/ the Delete key) hold down Shift and click at the far left of another row (Control will not work for this, although such row(s)'s cells would appear to be selected; a row of selected cells is *not* necessarily/technically a selected or flagged row itself!), (c) to copy a range of rows (a selected row along with its flagged rows) choose "copy range" on the Edit menu.
+First you need to get familiar with these facts: (a) only one row can ever be currently selected (as indicated with a green field at the far left of that row), (b) to flag multiple rows for cutting/copying or deleting w/ [Shift+Delete] hold down [Shift] and click at the far left of another row - [Control] will not work for this, although such row(s)'s cells would appear to be selected; a row of selected cells is not necessarily/technically a selected or flagged row itself! (c) to cut/copy/delete a range of rows (a selected row along with its flagged rows) use the Rows menu or its keyboard shortcuts.

 Currently flagged rows are indicated with a pale green field at the far left of their rows.

-Copying rows does not use the Windows Clipboard.
+Cutting/copying/pasting rows does not use the Windows Clipboard.
 The copy of such data is instead maintained internally by Yata.
 If you want this data on the Clipboard for whatever reason choose "Export copied row(s)" on the Clipboard menu.
-To get data that's on the Clipboard back into Yata's internal format choose "Import copied row(s)" on the Clipboard menu - but be warned that such data from the Clipboard is not checked and could be garbage as far as a 2da is concerned, so it's up to you to decide whether or not to proceed at that point.
+To get data that's on the Clipboard back into Yata's internal format choose "Import clipboard row(s)" on the Clipboard menu - but be warned that such data from the Clipboard is not checked and could be garbage as far as a 2da is concerned, so it's up to you to decide whether or not to proceed at that point.
 The contents of the Clipboard can be viewed and edited by choosing "Open clip editor" on the Clipboard menu.

-Once a range of rows has been copied it can be pasted into a table by choosing "Paste row(s)" on the Edit menu.
-Its first row will be pasted at the currently selected row, pushing that row along with all following rows down such that they appear beneath the range that is pasted.
+Once a range of rows has been copied it can be pasted into a table by choosing "Paste" on the Rows menu.
+The first row will be pasted at the currently selected row, pushing that row along with all following rows down such that they get shifted beneath the range that is pasted.
 Note that pasting rows never replaces any row(s).
 To replace rows with a copied range of rows, use paste, re-select, then delete or vice versa.
-And to paste rows after the last row, choose "Paste row(s)" without having a currently selected row - pressing the Escape key will clear all selections of rows and cells.
+And to paste rows after the last row, choose "Paste" without having a currently selected row - pressing [Esc] will clear all selections of rows, cols, and cells.

 Appendix D: output